FORMULA SUBSYSTEMS

 DRIVER CONTROLS

-Driver controls is responsible for the components on the car that the driver directly interacts with.
-This includes the design of the steering and shifting systems, ergonomics, and steering wheel.
+Driver controls is responsible for the components on the car that the driver directly interacts with as well as the components necessary for driver safety.
+This includes the steering and shifting systems, the steering wheel, and driver ergonomics such as the seat and controls locations.

-Drivetrain is responsible for getting the power from the engine (for C-Car) and motor (for E-Car) to the wheels as efficiently as possible.
-Specifically, this means the drivetrain subsystem is responsible for designing/tuning/maintaining sprockets, internal engine gearing, driveshafts, the differential as well as all the architecture needed to house all these components.
+Drivetrain is responsible for getting the power from the electric motor to the wheels as efficiently as possible.
+Specifically, this means the drivetrain subsystem is responsible for designing/tuning/maintaining sprockets, driveshafts, the differential, and all the architecture needed to house all these components.

 ENGINE

 The engine subsystem is responsible for creating power for the combustion car.
-We currently utilize a Yamaha YFZ450R engine with a high compression piston.
-Our engine is fitted with a custom 3D printed intake, stainless steel exhaust, fueling system, and cooling system.
-We work primarily with Drivetrain to study final drive and with C-electronics to develop tunes for the engine using a MoTec M150 ECU.
+We currently utilize a Yamaha YZ450FX engine.
+Our engine is fitted with a custom fabricated aluminum intake, stainless steel exhaust, fueling system, and cooling system.
+We work primarily with C-Drivetrain to study final drive and with the electronics team to develop tunes for the engine using a MoTec M130 ECU.
 Our goals are to be both powerful and reliable.

 MANUFACTURING